 Britain is parliamentary democracy.
 This means that there is a fusion of powers between the Executive and Legislature, something that Victorian constitutional scholar Walter Bagehot called the ‘efficient secret’ of the UK constitution.
 The government is formed from Parliament and is based on the size of the political parties represented within it – with the largest party normally forming the government.
 The Prime Minister is the person who can ‘best command the confidence of the House of Commons’ and is therefore usually also the leader of the largest party.

-This is fundamentally different from a Presidential System which has a separation of powers and member can’t be members of different branches.
-For example, when the US President addresses Congress at the State of the Union he has to ask the Speaker of the House for permission to enter the floor.
-However, the Vice-President is a member of two branches being in the Executive and being President of the Senate.
+This is fundamentally different from a Presidential System which has a separation of powers and individuals cannot be members of different branches.
+For example, when the US President addresses Congress at the State of the Union he has to ask the Speaker of the House for permission to enter the floor of the house.
+The exception to this separation of personnel is the Vice-President who is a member of two branches being in the Executive and being President of the Senate.